fdev31/osmg/tickets.rst

 :created: 2021-06-05T17:23:08
 :priority: 0

-- use mset when possible
+- [x] use mset when possible
-- avoid requests when possible
+- [x] avoid requests when possible

-- review atomicity of keys/values
+- [x] review atomicity of keys/values:
+    - nbPlayers can be removed (look at array length instead)

 --------------------------------------------------------------------------------